johnkuch/CE_hands_on_lab/lesson/configure_source.md

 # Configure a source

+A source is where the data is originating from - it's the logical table you are reading from in your SQL statement.
+It defines the schema for your query.

 - Creating a table
 - Creates synthetic data for example usage
 - Defines schema as a logical table